 - Redevelopment of lands for residential purposes on lands currently occupied by industrial uses, and abutting or adjacent to industrial uses or CPR lands, shall require that the City and the Ministry of the Environment and Energy be satisfied that there are no environmental or land use impacts.
 A Phase One and Two Environmental Report shall be submitted. - Development shall occur in a manner consistent with the City's philosophy of ecosystem planning which provides for the protection and conservation of the quality of environmental resources.
-The objectives associated with this principle are: - a.
-To provide for a system of stormwater management for both water quality and quantity, through the application of state-of-the-art Stormwater Management Practices, designed to protect lands and receiving waters within and outside the Amendment Area from detrimental effects such as erosion, flooding and sedimentation resulting from increased levels and rates of runoff. - To ensure that environmental impacts are addressed in an ecologically responsible manner, consistent with the City's environmental policies. - c.
-To encourage environmental remediation measures within new developments, where appropriate. - To encourage the use of passive and active renewable energy sources, where appropriate. - e.
-To encourage the use of 'green' technologies in the design of new buildings and infrastructure, where appropriate, by providing easy access to public transit. - f.
+The objectives associated with this principle are: - To provide for a system of stormwater management for both water quality and quantity, through the application of state-ofthe-art Stormwater Management Practices, designed to protect lands and receiving waters within and outside the Amendment Area from detrimental effects such as erosion, flooding and sedimentation resulting from increased levels and rates of runoff.
+Progressive groundwater infiltration measures to reduce the amount of stormwater runoff and hence the need for large stormwater facilities should be encouraged.
+Proposed developments should meet the TRCA 2006 guidelines for erosion and sediment control management. - b.
+To ensure that environmental impacts are addressed in an ecologically responsible manner, consistent with the City's environmental policies. - c.
+To encourage environmental remediation measures within new developments, where appropriate. - d.
+To encourage the use of passive and active renewable energy sources, where appropriate. - e.
+To encourage the use of 'green' technologies in the design of new buildings and infrastructure, where appropriate, by providing easy access to public transit.

+f.
 To reduce vehicular dependency by locating residential and work related uses in proximity to one another in order to encourage residents to both live and work in vicinity, and by providing easy access to public transit.